Art gallery

-Art museums versus galleries
+Terminology

 The terms 'art museum' and 'art gallery' may be used interchangeably as reflected in the names of institutions around the world, some of which are called galleries (e.g. the National Gallery and Neue Nationalgalerie), and some of which are called museums (e.g. the Museum of Modern Art and National Museum of Western Art).
 However, establishments that display art for other purposes, but serve no museum functions, are only called art galleries.

 The distinctive function of a museum is the preservation of artifacts with cultural, historical, and aesthetic value by maintaining a collection of valued objects.
 Art museums also function as galleries that display works from the museum's own collection or on loan from the collections of other museums.
 Museums might be in public or private ownership and may be accessible to all or have restrictions on access.
-Although primarily concerned with visual art, art museums are often used as a venue for other cultural exchanges and artistic activities, such as performance arts, music concerts, or poetry readings.
+Although primarily concerned with visual art, art museums are often used as a venue for other cultural exchanges and artistic activities where the art object is replaced by practices such as performance art, dance, music concerts, or poetry readings.

+Similar to a gallery, a kunsthalle is a facility that hosts temporary art exhibitions however does not possess a permanent collection.